 What is Peer-to-Peer?

 Peer-to-peer (P2P) decentralizes the burden of fundraising from just one person (or team) in your organization to your organization’s greater network.
 It’s a process of inspiring your supporters to become advocates and fundraise on your behalf.
 And because they’re reaching out to their own networks with a personalized appeal, the result is a much higher conversion.
 The authenticity of the connections (with a benign peppering of guilt factor) creates an avenue by which your non-profit’s mission can directly reach a new audience.
 It’s highly effective in the same way as word-of-mouth marketing - because we respond best to people whom we know personally.
-If you’ve ever had a friend ask you to contribute to a charity for her birthday, or your nephew ask you to purchase candy to support his school, you’ve probably noticed that you rarely think twice before saying yes, even if just for $5.
+If you’ve ever had a friend ask you to contribute to a charity for her birthday, or your nephew asks you to purchase candy to support his school, you’ve probably noticed that you rarely think twice before saying yes, even if just for $5.
 Now imagine that amplified by multiple networks.
-That’s the brilliance of a peer-to-peer fundraising ask in action!
+That’s the brilliance of peer-to-peer fundraising ask in action!

 What are the benefits of Peer-to-Peer?